oceanprotocol-archive/dev-ocean/doc/architecture.md

 The most basic scenario of a Publisher, is to provide access to the Assets this Publisher owns or manage.
 In addition to this, other extended services could be offered as extension to this.
 Brizo enables, interacting with the infrastructure providers, to build additional services based in that infrastructure like:

-* Computing on top of the data without moving the data
+- Computing on top of the data without moving the data
-* Storage services for new derived assets
+- Storage services for new derived assets
+- Gathering of Service Proofs - Enables different kind of service proofs from different providers.
+For example - allowing the retrieval of receipts from cloud providers to validate service delivery.
+- On-Chain Access Control - Brizo is in charge of the on-chain validation that a consumer is entitled to get access to an asset or service.
+This happens by integrating with the Keeper from the Brizo side.

 ![Brizo High-Level Architecture](architecture/img/brizo-hl-arch.png)

 ### Tier 1 - Decentralized VM Layer